-What makes winter trips different from summer vacations is the amount of clothes you need to take.
+What makes winter trips different from summer vacations is a number of clothes you need to take.

 Make sure you purchased and packed all your ski trousers, jackets, gloves, hats, thermals and ski boots.
 Don’t forget your mask and a helmet.
 While we are at it, a thermos for your hot drinks is also a good idea.

-After you’re done, weigh your bag to make sure it meet your airline requirements.
+After you’re done, weigh your bag to make sure it meets your airline requirements.
 Or you can also ship them with your skis.

 6. Research what other activities you can do